hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 instances of the same or other tables &mdash; and/or views &mdash; can be used to define queries with joins.

 The table instance can be used to reference the columns of the table (as in `e.name`) and to assemble complex expressions to use in the query.
-Behind the scenes LiveSQL will assemble the query as:
+Behind the scenes, LiveSQL will assemble the query as:

 ```sql
 SELECT * FROM employee WHERE name like 'A%'